Established in 1891

 The boathouse and bandstand were added in 1912.
 The first concert attracted 6,000 listeners.
 Earlier, rowboats and canoes had been put into service, selected as much to enhance the idyllic scene as for their recreational value.

 Today, boats are for rent at the Pond in the summer season.
-For more information, call the Boathouse at 617-522-5061.
+For more information, visit the Courageous Sailing website or call the boathouse at 857-452-1770.
 Private boats are not allowed.

 The Emerald Necklace Conservancy is a non-profit citizen's advocacy group whose mission is to protect, restore, maintain and promote the landscape, waterways and parkways of the Emerald Necklace park system as special places for people to visit and enjoy.
 The organization focuses on the six parks designed by Frederick Law Olmsted.